Four Comprehensives: Reactions

 The “Four Comprehensives” were met with mixed reactions among citizens in China.
-Many voices associated with the Communist Party praised Xi's new vision for China, some calling the “Four Comprehensives” “profound strategic thinking” and a “visionary guide for China's future”.
+Many voices associated with the CCP praised Xi's new vision for China, some calling the “Four Comprehensives” “profound strategic thinking” and a “visionary guide for China's future”.
 The ambiguity of the goals laid out by Xi allows him and other ranking party officials to act under some level of secrecy.
 While Chinese citizens may not be aware of specific policies being passed, they may be supportive of Xi's goals for China, regardless of whether the policies being passed align with these goals or not.
 Some of the disdain for Xi's “Four Comprehensives” may also spawn from the ambiguity in the goals.
 Some citizens were concerned with the actions the party would take to achieve these goals because this was never really made clear.